lukaskln/Features-influencing-Language-Acquesition/README.md

 ## The Code

-The code is fully in R and structured into thre scripts: descriptive analysis, estimation & evaluation and robust estimation.
+The code is fully in R and structured into three parts: descriptive analysis, estimation & evaluation and robust estimation.
 For data rights reasons is the respective dataset not included in this repository.
 You can find all visualizations done in the code in the graphics folder.

 ## Contact